afska/gba-link-connection/docs/wireless_adapter.md

 *   Responds with all the data from all adapters.
 No IDs are included, this is just what was sent concatenated together.
 *   Once data has been pulled out, it clears the data buffer, so calling this again can only get new data.

+⚠️ The data is only concatenated on the host side, and its order is based on the `clientNumber`.
+It doesn't matter who called `SendData` first.

 ⚠️ When the data is concatenated, the **headers** sent to [SendData](#senddata---0x24) are not included, just the raw data.
 A single header is included as the first value of the response.
 I didn't spend too much time analyzing the form of ReceiveData's header.
 I imagine it's a bitfield indicating the amount of data that was concatenated for each player.

 #### Wait - `0x27`